JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 AVX.
 You can also implement wrappers for int if you aim to do integre computation.
 The implementation is similar to what has been done in this section.

-Now we have nice wrappers, we'll see in the next section how to plug them on existing code.
+Now we have nice wrappers, we'll see in the next section how to plug them into existing code.